armory/documentation/_spinnaker/bake-and-share.md

 ## Configuration

-* If using Operator
+* **Operator**

-    You can add the following snippet to your `SpinnakerService` manifest and apply it after replacing appropriate values.
-It adds an AWS account and configures the baking service (Rosco) with default values:
+    You can add the following snippet to your `SpinnakerService` manifest and apply it after replacing the example values with ones that correspond to your environment.
+The example adds an AWS account and configures the baking service (Rosco) with default values:

     ```yaml
     apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}